Scout Emerging Corn for Insects; Don’t Assume Protection

 Insecticides containing pyrethroids or chlorpyrifos will give satisfactory control as postemergence sprays.
 If soil is dry or crusted, rotary hoeing immediately before or after a chlorpyrifos application may enhance control.
 Products containing pyrethroids should not be incorporated.

 Treatment.
 There is no rescue treatment for wireworms, so the main decision at this time is whether there is sufficient stand reduction to warrant replanting.
+Fields with high populations of wireworms should be prioritized for control measures next year if they are to be replanted to corn.
 The use of seed treatments like Cruiser and Poncho has greatly reduced the incidence of wireworm damage.
 These products are excellent early season stand protectors.

-White grubs (Figure 3) are the larvae of May (or June) beetles.
-They also prefer to feed on grasses and rarely affect crops other than corn.
+White grubs are the larvae of May (or June) or Japanese beetles.
+They prefer to feed on grasses and most commonly damage corn in eastern Nebraska.
 There are two basic types of grubs.

-- Annual grubs complete their development in one year.
+Annual grubs complete their development in one year.
+Both masked chafers and Japanese beetles have similar life cycles.
 They do most of their feeding in the late summer and fall and are not considered serious pests of spring-planted field crops.

-- To identify white grubs examine the pattern of spines on the underside of the last abdominal segment.
+To identify white grubs examine the pattern of spines on the underside of the last abdominal segment (Figure 6).
 Three-year grubs have two rows of parallel spines in a line; annual white grubs have spines scattered randomly.

 Treatment.
 Like wireworms, there is no rescue treatment for white grubs.
-Again, high risk areas need to be treated at planting.
+Again, high risk areas (e.g., presence of three-year grubs the previous year) need to be treated at planting.
 Products for white grub control are similar to wireworm control.

-If wireworm or white grub damage is serious enough to warrant replanting, use planting time treatments, although the odds for damage diminish with the warming of the soil.
+If wireworm or white grub damage is serious enough to warrant replanting, consider use of planting time insecticide treatments, although the odds of damage diminish with the warming of the soil.

-- On insecticide products and rates, see the Insect Management section of EC 130, 2016 Guide for Weed Management, with Insecticide and Fungicide Information
+On insecticide products and rates, see the Insect Management section of the 2020 Guide for Weed, Disease and Insect Management in Nebraska (EC 130).

-- On managing cutworms, see UNL Extension NebGuide G1153, Corn Cutworms
+On managing cutworms, see the UNL Extension NebGuide Corn Cutworms (G1153)